tiredpixel/z.2020-10-22.postgres-xl-docker/README.md

 people find it useful, but this might change in the future, since the up-to-date recommended Postgres-XL Docker workflow is to *not* use it.

-Build cluster time and large-scale performance and stability testing is donated by my company, *Pavouk OÜ* (Estonia, UK).
-Patches are tested internally, and made available to the community open-source. <3

 ## Usage